loopbackio/loopback-next/docs/site/Relation-generator.md

 ### Arguments

-`<idProperty>` - Name of the ID property in the source model to create as an argument to the command.
-If provided, the tool will use that as the default when it prompts for the ID property name.
+`<idProperty>` - Name of the ID property that will be created in the source model.
+If not provided, the tool will use `id` as the default name when it prompts for the ID property name.

 ### Interactive Prompts